Graph Data Augmentation for Graph Machine Learning: A Survey: Rule-based Approaches for GDA

-For graph-level tasks, where data objects are independent graphs, certain augmentation operations in CV and NLP can be transferred to graph data.
-For example, similar to image cropping, GraphCrop~\cite{wang2020graphcrop} crops a contiguous subgraph from each of the given graph object.
-GraphCrop adopts a graph diffusion-based node-centric strategy to maintain the topology characteristics of original graphs.

-M-Evolve~\cite{zhou2020data} utilizes motifs to augment the graph data.
-M-Evolve first finds and selects the target motif in the graph, then adds or removes edges within the selected motifs based on a sampling weight calculated with Resource Allocation index.
-Similarly, MoCL~\cite{sun2021mocl} utilizes biomedical domain knowledge to augment the molecular graphs on the substructures such as functional groups.
-MoCL selects a substructure from each molecular graph and replaces it with another substructure.

-\paragraph{Mixup} Several Mixup methods were also proposed for graph classification.
-For example, the aforementioned Graph Mixup~\cite{wang2021mixup} also works for graph classification.
-Graph Mixup mixes the latent representations of the pair of graphs.
-On the other hand, ifMixup~\cite{guo2021intrusion} directly applies Mixup on the graph data instead of the latent space.
-As the pair of graphs are irregular and the nodes from two graphs are not aligned, ifMixup arbitrarily assigns indices to the nodes in each graph and matches the nodes according to the indices.
-Following ifMixup, Graph Transparent~\cite{park2021graph} also mixes graph in data space.
-Unlike ifMixup that randomly matches nodes during mixing, Graph Transparent uses substructures as mixing units to preserve the local structural information.
-Graph Transparent employs the node saliency information to select one meaningful substructure from each graph, where the saliency information is defines as the $l_2$ norm of the gradient of the classification loss.
+On the other hand, ifMixup~\cite{guo2021intrusion} directly applies Mixup on the graph data instead of the latent space for graph-level tasks.
+As the pair of graphs are irregular and the nodes from two graphs are not generally aligned, ifMixup arbitrarily assigns indices to the nodes in each graph and matches the nodes according to the indices.
+Empirically, ifMixup shows marginal performance improvements over Graph Mixup on the task of graph classification.
+Following ifMixup, Graph Transplant~\cite{park2021graph} also mixes graph in data space.
+Unlike ifMixup which randomly matches nodes during mixing, Graph Transplant uses substructures as mixing units to preserve the local structural information.
+Graph Transplant employs the node saliency information to select one meaningful substructure from each graph, where the saliency information is defined as the $l_2$ norm of the gradient of the classification loss.